mermshaus/kaloa-filesystem/README.md

 - Resolve relative components (`.` and `..`) of “virtual” filesystem paths which don’t point to existing files or directories.
 - Generate a normalized representation for such paths.
 - The code has to be able to work with both absolute and relative paths on multiple systems.
 - It has to be able to deal with absolute paths on Windows.
-(A path like `c:/foo` is to be considered to be absolute on Windows but relative on Linux. `c:` is a valid filename on Linux.)
+(A path like `c:\foo` is to be considered absolute on Windows but relative on Linux. `c:\foo` is a valid filename on Linux.)

 #### Usage